ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 what their income might be, rejected many as deficient in size and importance.

-"Haye Park might do," said she, "if the Gouldings could quit it--or the great house at Stoke, if the drawing-room were larger; but Ashworth is too far off!
+"Haye Park might do," said she, "if the Gouldings could quit it -- or the great house at Stoke, if the drawing-room were larger; but Ashworth is too far off!
 I could not bear to have her ten miles from me; and as for Pulvis Lodge, the attics are dreadful."